Middle Years Programme

 In Grade 6, our students take a modified course to help them transition into the MYP, allowing them to build crucial project-based learning skills and develop a self-awareness that will help them throughout their secondary education.
 From Grades 7 to 10, students learn through the full IB Middle Years Programme, developing their skills, understanding, knowledge and character to become successful lifelong learners.

-We currently have approximately 200 students from Grade 6 to Grade 10 in our middle school programme.
-There are two to three classes in each grade with a maximum of 25 students in each homeroom class.
+We currently have approximately 220 students from Grade 6 to Grade 10 in our middle school programme.
+There are three to four classes in each grade with a maximum of 20 students in each homeroom class.
 The students in the Secondary School follow the Middle Years Programme (MYP) and the Diploma Programme (DP) of the IB Organisation because we believe that the framework provided by the IB Organisation: